|A||Autumn Term 2019-20 to Summer Term 2019-20|

 Reassessment: Short essay on the principal of a good vodcast - 750 words

 Individual written feedback reports, with follow-up tutor meeting if necessary.
-The feedback is returned to students within 6 weeks of submission.
+The feedback is returned to students in line with university policy.
+Please check the Guide to Assessment, Standards, Marking and Feedback for more information.

 Gorard, S. (2006) Using Everyday Numbers Effectively in Research.
 London: Continuum.